 Even with lots of anti-malware deterrents out there, the cybercriminals aren’t quitting anytime soon.
 They’re still in it for the money.
 But they’re getting sneaky, moving away from old-school malware and targeting new weak spots.

 Right now, it looks like hackers are eyeing up two main areas: IoT (all those smart devices) and email for sneaky infections.
 They’re really focusing on big targets like businesses and governments, especially for ransomware attacks, rather than just your average internet user.

 Here’s a rundown of the most interesting malware statistics:

-3. Phishing sites are now a popular attack method
+6. Phishing sites are now an incredibly popular attack method

 Phishing sites are typically designed to look like the official version of other websites.
 PayPal is a commonly-mimicked site, for example, as gaining access to users’ PayPal credentials can be distinctly profitable for hackers.
 Banking and social media sites are also fairly common targets.

 7. Google continues to squash potentially harmful sites